-Martha came to her new home along with twelve household slaves from the Custis estate.
+Martha came to her new home along with twelve household enslaved people from the Custis estate.
 These slaves included two men who acted as table servants; a man and a woman who looked after the children; two female cooks; two female washerwomen; a female spinner and a female seamstress; and two women who served as maids for Martha and her daughter.
-These African American slaves and other white servants actually performed what Martha once called the “Drudgery duties” 1 around the household; that is, the actual physical labor necessary to keep the enterprise running.
+The enslaved people and other white servants actually performed what Martha once called the “Drudgery duties” 1 around the household; that is, the actual physical labor necessary to keep the enterprise running.

 In spite of all this help, Martha’s domestic responsibilities were significant.
 She managed and supervised the entire operation.
 She assigned chores to the slaves and servants, inspected the quality of their work, and made sure their tasks were completed in a timely fashion.

 Martha had a reputation as a mistress with high standards.
 She demanded a great deal from her staff.
 In addition, the Washingtons often entertained guests for dinner or hosted overnight visitors.
 Both Martha and her staff had to respond to the additional burdens imposed by hospitality.